JSFoundation/TAC/BasePolicies/CB-Charter.md

 ### Meetings

-The [jQuery Foundation Base Meetings Policy][] applies to this CB.
+The [JS Foundation Base Meetings Policy][] applies to this CB.

 ### Consensus Seeking Process

-The [jQuery Foundation Base Consensus Seeking Process Policy][] applies to this CB.
+The [JS Foundation Base Consensus Seeking Process Policy][] applies to this CB.

 ### Contribution Policy